 3. Prediction 1: You are going to push the more massive cart A and collide it with cart B, which is initially at rest.
 The carts will stick together after the collision.
 Suppose that you measure the total momentum of cart A and cart B before and after the collision.
-How do you think that the total momentum after the collision will compare to the total momentum before the collision?
+Assuming the track is frictionless, how do you think that the total momentum after the collision will compare to the total momentum before the collision?
 Explain the basis for your prediction.